TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

    Each assignment item should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
 When necessary, an assignment item should also explicitly state any instructions that should be followed.
 Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any specific exercises, and whether the user should redirect themselves to additional links within the resource.

    Replace the `A RESOURCE OR EXERCISE ITEM.` text with your own text and a link to the resource or exercise (or any applicable instructions if an exercise isn't external), then add any additional numbered assignment items.
-The lesson should ideally have no more than 3-5 assignment items (reading several sections on a web page or completing a folder of 5 exercises would be considered a single assignment item). **If the lesson does not have an assignment, remove this entire section from the lesson.**
+The lesson should ideally have no more than 3-5 assignment items (reading several sections on a web page or completing a folder of 5 exercises would be considered a single assignment item).

    If an assignment item includes any instructions, replace the `AN INSTRUCTION ITEM` text with a single instruction, then add any additional bulleted instruction items.